 There are number of reasons why the Marvel crew might need a cast of Nyong'o.
 Chiefly, after being romantically spurned by T'Challa in the comics, Nakia is beaten and tortured by Black Panther villain Achebe.
 She's rescued by Erik Killmonger, and drawn into his plan to take down T'Challa for good.
 With Michael B. Jordan bringing Killmonger to life in the movie, it's possible we'll see a version of this storyline — and that this purple cast will be the basis for some gnarly prosthetics of an injured Nakia.

-Earlier this week, as an early Valentine's Day present for MCU fans, Marvel's Phase 3 preview was released online.
+As an early Valentine's Day present for MCU fans, Marvel's Phase 3 preview was released online.
 Undoubtedly one of the preview's highlights is the plethora of Black Panther concept art, which gives us our first in-depth look at T'Challa's kingdom in the MCU.

 The image feature a selection of different locations, from jungle to city, and all promise Wakanda will be like no other Marvel setting we've seen yet.
 Given our only experience of Wakanda thus far was the Captain America: Civil War post-credits scene, Ryan Coogler and co. have had almost unlimited freedom in bringing their vision of Wakanda to life — and it looks like they're taking full advantage of it.
 Check out more of the art below: